CharlyCst/miralis/docs/protect_payload.md

 - Miralis is a trusted component and is free of bugs.
 - Side-channel attacks are out of scope.
 - The underlying hardware is trusted and behaves correctly.
-- The strict payload policy is always enforced and "locked."
 - The firmware does not alter the set of CSR registers and Miralis enforces interrupt delegation to S-mode.
+- Miralis is running on a single core at the moment

 ### Formal Definitions